Herniated cervical disc

 - Steroids may be prescribed to reduce the swelling and inflammation of the nerves.
 They are taken orally (as a Medrol dose pack) in a tapering dosage over a five-day period.
 It has the advantage of providing almost immediate pain relief within a 24-hour period.

-- Steroid injections into the area of your herniated disc may be prescribed if your pain is severe (see Epidural Steroid Injections).
-This procedure, performed under fluoroscopy, involves an injection of steroids and an analgesic-numbing agent into the epidural space of the spine to reduce the swelling and inflammation of the nerves.
+Steroid injections: The procedure is done under x-ray fluoroscopy and involves an injection of steroids and a numbing agent into the epidural space of the spine.
+The medicine is delivered next to the painful area to reduce the swelling and inflammation of the nerves.
 About 50% of patients will notice relief after an epidural injection, although the results tend to be temporary.
-Repeat injections, at 2-week intervals, may be necessary to obtain the best results in the shortest time.
-If the injection is helpful, it can be done up to three times a year.
+Repeat injections may be given to achieve the full effect.
+Duration of pain relief varies, lasting for weeks or years.
+Injections are done in conjunction with a physical therapy and/or home exercise program.

-When symptoms progress or do not resolve with conservative treatment, surgery may be required.
+When symptoms progress or do not resolve with conservative treatment, surgery may be an option.
 Factors such as patient age, how long the problem has persisted, other medical problems, previous neck operations, and expected outcome are considered in planning surgery.

 The most common approach to cervical disc surgery is anterior (front of the neck).
-Less commonly, a posterior (from the back) approach may be performed if you require decompression for additional conditions such as stenosis.
+A posterior (from the back) approach may be performed if you require decompression for other conditions such as stenosis.

 - Anterior cervical discectomy & fusion (ACDF):

 The surgeon makes a small incision in the front of your neck.
 The neck muscles, vessels and nerves are moved aside to expose the bony vertebra and disc.
-Using special instruments, the portion of the ruptured disc that is pressing on the nerve is removed.
-After removing the herniated disc, the disc space may be filled with a bone graft or cage to create a fusion.
-Fusion is the process of joining together bone.
+The portion of the ruptured disc that is pressing on the nerve is removed.
+After removing the herniated material, the disc space may be filled with a bone graft or cage to create a fusion (Fig. 3).
+Fusion is the process of joining two or more bones.
 Over time the graft will fuse to the vertebra above and below to make one solid piece of bone.
 Metal plates and screws may be used to provide stability during fusion and possibly a better fusion rate.

-- Artificial disc replacement: can be performed during anterior discectomy instead of a fusion.
-Similar to knee replacement, the artificial disc is inserted into the damaged joint space and preserves motion, whereas fusion eliminates motion.
+- Artificial disc replacement: During anterior discectomy a moveable device that mimics a disc’s natural motion is inserted into the damaged joint space.
+An artificial disc preserves motion, whereas fusion eliminates motion.
+Made of metal and plastic, they are similar to hip and knee joint implants.
 Outcomes for artificial disc compared to ACDF (the gold standard) are similar, but cervical disc replacement preserves motion and perhaps avoids adjacent level disease, but this still remains a hypothesis and is not yet proven.

 - Minimally invasive microendoscopic discectomy: The surgeon makes a tiny incision in the back of the neck.
 Small tubes called dilators are used with increasing diameter to enlarge a tunnel to the vertebra.
 A portion of the bone is removed to expose the nerve root and disc.
 The surgeon uses either an endoscope or a microscope to remove the ruptured disc.
 This technique causes less muscle injury than a traditional discectomy.

 - Posterior cervical discectomy: The surgeon makes a 1-2 inch incision in the back of your neck.
 To reach the damaged disc, the spinal muscles are dissected and moved aside to expose the bony vertebra.
-A portion of the bone is removed to expose the nerve root and disc space.
+A section of the bony arch is removed to reach the nerve root and disc space.
 The portion of the ruptured disc that is compressing the spinal nerve is carefully removed.
 The spaces through which the nerve roots exit the spine are usually enlarged to prevent future pinching.

 Clinical trials are research studies in which new treatments—drugs, diagnostics, procedures, and other therapies—are tested in people to see if they are safe and effective.
 Research is always being conducted to improve the standard of medical care.
 Information about current clinical trials, including eligibility, protocol, and locations, are found on the Web.
 Studies can be sponsored by the National Institutes of Health (see clinicaltrials.gov) as well as private industry and pharmaceutical companies (see www.centerwatch.com).